 WHAT IS FULVIC ACID?

-Fulvic acid is an organic acid that is found in fruits and vegetables.
-There are two types of fulvic acids: fulvates (salts of fulvic acid) and free-form fulvic acids (pure fulvic acid).
+Fulvic acid (FA) is the result of the microbial breakdown and subsequent humification of organic matter in soils.
+However, FA also contains.
+However, secondary plant metabolites which indicate the natural accumulation of these acids.
+The organic acid molecules within our products can also be found in fruits, vegetables, nuts, seeds, and grains.
+There are two types of fulvic acids: fulvates (salts of fulvic acid) and free-form fulvic acids (pure fulvic acid)*.

 FAMILY TREE OF POLYPHENOLS